top of page

 Scuba diving in Palau can be enjoyed year-round, but the optimal time to visit is during the dry season from October through May.
 During these months, the water temperatures are delightfully warm, typically ranging between 27 and 30°C (81 and86°F).
 A lightweight 3mm wetsuit is more than sufficient for all-day diving.
 What truly sets Palau apart, however, is its exceptional underwater visibility, which is quite unusual for a location with nutrient-rich waters and strong ocean currents.

-Best dive resort in Palau
+Best eco-friendly dive resort in Palau

 Nestled among 64 acres of lush tropical gardens, the Palau Pacific Resort seamlessly blends luxury accommodations with the natural beauty of its stunning island setting.
 It features 160 unique guest rooms, suites and overwater bungalows, with none of its buildings taller than the tallest coconut tree to ensure a low-impact experience.